ut-ras/Rasware/README.md

         screen /dev/lm4f 115200

 5. You should now be presented with a menu for using RASDemo.
 Feel free to mess around and look into RASDemo's source code to see how it is done.
-To exit press ctrl-A followed by K.
+To exit press `C-a k y`, or control-A followed by a K.

 ### Starting your own project
 [TODO: Make a starter project for RASLets to use?]

 ### Committing code back to the repo
+1. Before you start, you should configure git with both your username and email.

+        git config --global user.name "User Name"
+        git config --global user.email "your@email.here"

-1. Git will keep track of changes to your directory
-1. You can use the status command to show the state of git.
+2. Git will keep track of changes to your directory.
+You can use the status command to show the state of git.

         git status

-2. To track a file, use the add command
+3. To track a file, use the add command

         git add filename

-3. You can now use the commit command to create a commit.
+4. You can now use the commit command to create a commit.
 It will open an editor for writing a [commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
 If saved, the commit will be created.
+To change the default editor, assign a program to the EDITOR variable

         git commit

-4. To move your local changes to the server, simply use the push command.
+5. To move your local changes to the server, simply use the push command.

         git push origin master